catid/XRmonitors/README.md

 ## Debug Instructions

-Run the installed XRmonitors UI application but click so "XR Monitors Disabled" is shown in red.
+Run the installed XRmonitors UI application but disable the monitors.

 Build the Visual Studio project in Debug mode and set XRmonitorsHologram C++ project as the Startup Project.

 Press F5 to run in debug mode.

-You can use the same approach to build the XRmonitorsUI.
+You can use the same approach to build/test the XRmonitorsUI, which will run the installed version of XRmonitorsHologram if it is available.

+Note that if the Hologram app is at a breakpoint keyboard entry will slow down due to the keyboard hook used to catch shortcut keys.
+This can be disabled by commenting out SetWindowsHookExA.